Singapore

 Research and development (R&D) expenses

-For the years of assessment 2019 to 2028, enhanced tax deduction of 250% of qualifying expenditure is available for R&D carried out in Singapore, subject to conditions.
+For the years of assessment 2019 to 2028, an enhanced tax deduction of 250% of qualifying expenditure is available for R&D carried out in Singapore, subject to conditions.
 Where the R&D is carried out overseas, a deduction of 100% of qualifying expenditure is allowed.

-For the years of assessment 2024 to 2028, enhanced tax deduction of 400% for the first SGD 400,000 of qualifying R&D expenditure is available.
+For the years of assessment 2024 to 2028, an enhanced tax deduction of 400% for the first SGD 400,000 of qualifying R&D expenditure is available.
 See Enterprise Innovation Scheme in the Tax credits and incentives section for details.

 Expenditure incurred in relation to R&D cost-sharing arrangements are accorded the same tax treatment as R&D expenses.